Harvard-REACT/WSR-Toolbox-cpp/README.md

 6. cpuCores=`cat /proc/cpuinfo | grep "cpu cores" | uniq | awk '{print $NF}'`
 7.  sudo ./b2 --with=all -j $cpuCores
 ```
+Note: Do not run install since will break the default boost installation required for ROS systems.

 4. Compile as a standalone C++ project
 Create new subdirectory to store the build